bbc/tams/docs/adr/0035-fine-grained-auth.md

 Define permissions at the Source and Flow levels.
 Permissions are then propagated down to Segments, and Objects.
+However the default approach should be to define permissions on Sources (since permissions are likely to apply to all renditions of a piece of content), with the option to use Flows where restricting specific variants is required.

 * Good, because it can be implemented with minimal changes to the API specification
 * Good, because it requires a manageable amount of additional data to be stored in/alongside the API